amjil/flutter-cljd/Animations.md

 - Always use `:managed` for controllers
 - Dispose controllers when no longer needed
 - Stop animations when widget is disposed

-## Contributing

-Contributions are welcome!
-Please check the GitHub repository for guidelines.

-## License

-This library is available under the MIT License.